raganwald/raganwald.github.com/_posts/2017-06-04-sequences.md

 f31 -> (*..........)
 ```

 Aha!
 These are prime numbers. `(*)` is the first prime, `(*.)` is the second, `(*..)` is the third, and so forth, up to `(*..........)` being the eleventh prime.
-If our conjecture is correct, `.` is a zero and `*` is a one.
+If our hypothesis is correct, `.` is a zero and `*` is a one.

+Our special "exception" or two fits, it's an exception in number theory as well, two is the only even prime number.
+This is encouraging, let's observe something else:

-So the eleventh prime is indicated by a one in the eleventh position and a zero in the previous positions.
+Each prime is indicated by a one in its position and a zero in the previous positions.
 We know something like this.
 Our standard numerical notation (e.g. base ten) uses positions.
 A number in a particular position indicates how much to multiply the position's value, and we sum all the values together.

 Maybe this uses the same method, but with primes instead of powers of a base like ten?
 Let's check it out.
 If that were the case, then given `(*.)` for three and `(*)` for two, we would expect `(**)` to be five ("three plus two").
 But no, it's six.
 Which is three *times* two.

 Let's try another. `(*...)` is seven, and `(*.)` is three. `(*.*.)` is 21, seven times three, not eleven.
 It looks like this is a multiplicative scheme.
 And if we check all the numbers that don't have nested parentheses, that's exactly what we have.

 This all works out, even `(***)` for thirty (five times three times two).
 But what about nested parentheses?
-Well, four appears to be `((*))` if our conjecture is correct.
+Well, four appears to be `((*))` if our hypothesis is correct.
 That would be two times two, and there's no way to derive four from multiple primes.

 So `((*))` must me some way of multiplying two by itself.
 We know that, it's two to the power of two.
 If we stare at it a bit, we see that one is `*`, and two is `(*)`, so that's a little like saying that two is `(1)` So if we look at `((1))`, we can take the inner `(1)` and turn it into two: `(2)` which is like saying two times two.
 So when we have nested parentheses, we are substituting a parenthesized expression anywhere a dot or asterisk could go.